 GSCP2P Learning Session Request Form

 Always a concern to new leaders, the Banking Specialist is there to walk volunteers through the council’s financial procedures, offer them ongoing support and ensure that troop monies provide an outstanding leadership experience.
 You can find some extra resources below.

 The Global Specialist keeps their assigned region and/or service unit informed and up-to-date on all things global in Girl Scouting.
 You try to infuse a global presence into region and service unit meetings, events and activities.
 Work closely with your assigned region and/or service unit to plan, promote and implement annual Girl Scout World Thinking Day events on or around February 22.
 You love to seek out information and share relevant and helpful global news.
 Become a subject matter expert on the various travel opportunities within Girl Scouting, including but not limited to WAGGGS World Centers, Destinations, GetAways and P2P Travel Pathways.
+New: The Sangam Experience

 The GSLE Specialist is a “hands-on” person who wants to get in there and work the program with girls!
 By ensuring opportunities, you will help deliver the Girl Scout Leadership Experience to a tremendous number of girls who might not participate in troops.